FOR IMMEDIATE RELEASE

 LOS ANGELES, CA (August 3, 2017) — Los Angeles film and television musicians will perform a free concert at City Hall on Saturday, Aug.
 19 to raise awareness of AB 1300, the Music Scoring Tax Credit Bill aimed at bringing more of this work to California.

 Keeping the Score in California, a free concert and media event sponsored by the American Federation of Musicians Local 47, will feature live performances by Emmy-nominated music director Rickey Minor (“American Idol,” Grammy Awards, Super Bowl Halftime Show); Siddhartha Khosla, composer for the hit TV series “This is Us” recently nominated for 11 Emmys; and special surprise musicians to be announced.

 Guest speakers will include local elected officials, labor leaders, and recording musicians and composers speaking on the importance of bringing and keeping music scoring work in the state.
-The event will take place from 10:30 a.m. to 12:30 p.m. on the historic Spring Street Steps of L.A.
-City Hall.
+The event will take place from 10:30 a.m. to 12:30 p.m. on the steps of the City Hall South Lawn.
 Light breakfast refreshments will be served.
 Free RSVP at http://afm47.org/ab1300.